-The United States Mint announces that the Citizens Coinage Advisory Committee (CCAC) will hold a two-day teleconference public meeting on April 18.
+The United States Mint announces that the Citizens Coinage Advisory Committee (CCAC) will hold a teleconference public meeting on April 18.
 The purpose of the meeting is to conduct business related to the CCAC’s responsibility to advise the Secretary of the Treasury on themes and designs pertaining to United States coinage.

 Agenda (subject to change):

 - Review and discussion of candidate designs for the Congressional Gold Medal commemorating the servicemembers who perished in Afghanistan on August 26, 2021, during the evacuation of citizens of the United States and Afghan allies at Hamid Karzai International Airport